Corporation Tax, start to finish

 The deadline to pay usually falls before the deadline to file the return, which catches a lot of directors out.
 We calculate the bill early, so the money is set aside long before HMRC wants it.

-Where we earn our fee is the planning.
+Where limited company accountants earn their keep is the planning.
 We make sure you claim every legitimate cost and allowance, from equipment and software to pension contributions and the home-office costs many directors forget.
 The result is a lower, fully compliant Corporation Tax bill.

 As a director-shareholder you can pay yourself two ways: a salary through payroll, and dividends from the company profits after Corporation Tax.

 The two are taxed differently, so the mix matters.
-A common approach is a modest salary topped up with dividends, but the right split depends on your profits, your other income and your plans.
+A common approach is a modest salary vs dividends split, with a small salary topped up with dividends.
+The right split depends on your profits, your other income and your plans.
 We work it out for your situation, not from a one-size template.

 Dividends must come from real, post-tax profit and need proper paperwork: a board minute and a dividend voucher for each one.
 Get that wrong and HMRC can reclassify the lot as salary.
 We keep the records clean so your dividends stand up to scrutiny.